reimagined/resolve/packages/create-resolve-app/README.md

 ## **▶️ Getting Started**
 ### 🏗 Create an App
-Create a new reSolve application in one of the following ways.
+Create a new reSolve application in one of the following ways:

-Use yarn:
+using yarn...
 ```bash
 yarn create resolve-app my-resolve-app
 ```
-or use npx:
+...or npx:
 ```bash
 npx create-resolve-app my-resolve-app
 ```
-or use npm:
+...or npm:
 ```bash
 npm i -g create-resolve-app
 create-resolve-app my-resolve-app
 ```
-This will create the `my-resolve-app` directory in the current folder and generate the initial project structure in that directory:
+This creates the `my-resolve-app` directory in the current folder and generates the initial project structure in that directory:
 ```
 resolve-app/
   .babelrc